 Accompanied by singing gondoliers, this leisurely tour takes you along the quarter-mile replica of the Grand Canal in Venice.
 Just down the street, you'll discover another romantic Italian attraction at Bellagio.
 The world-famous Fountains of Bellagio will speak to your heart as opera, classical and whimsical musical selections are carefully choreographed with the movements of 1,000 water-emitting devices.
 Next stop: Paris.
 Take an elevator ride to the observation deck atop the 50-story replica of the Eiffel Tower at Paris Las Vegas for a panoramic view of the Las Vegas Valley.

 If you simply want to be entertained, you've come to the right place.
 Las Vegas offers a variety of themed mini-productions, which occur regularly throughout the day.
 Travel back in time and into the fascinating world of Roman mythology with two shows, Fall of Atlantis and Festival Fountain Shows, which feature Roman statues that come to life, inside the Forum Shops at Caesars.
-At The Rio All-Suite Hotel and Casino, "Show in the Sky" features dancers in costume fashions on floats suspended above the crowd.
-Three different performances include sexy and seductive "scenes" coordinated to today's top music hits.
 The Mirage has created an all-new audio/visual spectacle for its famous volcano attraction.
 WET forges a primal volcanic environment of sound, light, music and heat with choreographed FireShooters, which send massive fireballs more than 12 feet into the air.
 Downtown's famous, casino-lined Fremont Street has been converted into a 175,700-square-foot pedestrian area covered by a continuous canopy studded with more than 14 million lights.
 Called the Fremont Street Experience, this canopy showcases spectacular light-and-sound shows every hour on the hour during the evenings.
 The popular CSI: The Experience at MGM Grand gives guests the opportunity to play the role of a crime scene investigator, learning scientific principles and real investigative techniques as they try to solve one of three crime scene mysteries.
 Two state-of-the-art crime labs help guests piece together the evidence to crack the case.

 If your Las Vegas dream vacation involves fast cars and celebrity sightings, you'll have plenty to brag about to your friends back home.
 Check out the multi-million-dollar Auto Collections at The Quad, one of the world's largest selections of antique, classic, muscle and special-interest automobiles available for sale.
 The 250 automobiles span a century and range in price from $20,000 to $3 million.
 Then, check out Penske-Wynn Ferrari/Maserati showroom at Wynn Las Vegas, Nevada's first and only factory-authorized Ferrari and Maserati dealership, offering the finest in new and pre-owned cars.
 After you've chosen your dream car, you'll be ready to meet and greet some of the most famous celebrities in the world at Madame Tussauds Wax Museum.
 Located at The Venetian, the museum showcases more than 100 wax figures of some of the world's most popular film, television, music and sports celebrities.
 Visitors can even interact with several of its "celebrity" experiences for a truly memorable photo opportunity.
 To really impress your friends, don't forget to bring home some gold.
 Golden Nugget Hotel & Casino has the first GOLD to go ATM in Las Vegas.
 The GOLD to go ATM vending machine dispenses 24-karat gold bars of various weights ranging between one to 250 grams.
 The vending machine also sells traditional gold coins and signature gold bars featuring the Golden Nugget logo.